ramonpbarros/employee-summary/README.md

 * Check the application in the terminal.
 The application will be invoked with the following command: `node app.js`

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project inspired by UCSD Coding Bootcamp, based on second month of course, applying node.js, Jest testing and JavaScript skills.

 ## Contact
 Created by [@ramonpbarros](https://github.com/ramonpbarros) - feel free to contact me!